gomasch/ElectronMPW/README.md

 * Run "npm install" to get dependencies.

 Build, Test, Run
 * Run "npm run dist" to compile the sources and run "npm start" to start the development Electron instance.
 Consider to modify index.html and main.js during development.
+For example you can uncomment "mainWindow.webContents.openDevTools();" in main.js.
 * Run "npm run test" to run the unit tests.
 * Run "npm run release_mac" on macOS and "npm run release_win" (on Windows) to create a binary package (see created dist_bin folder).